-We have reviewed the FASB issued ASU accounting pronouncements and interpretations thereof that have effectiveness dates during the periods reported and in future periods.
+We have reviewed the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") accounting pronouncements and interpretations thereof that have effectiveness dates during the periods reported and in future periods.
 We have carefully considered the new pronouncements that alter previous generally accepted accounting principles and do not believe that any new or modified principles will have a material impact on the Company's reported financial position or operations in the near term with the exception of those disclosed below.
 The applicability of any standard is subject to the formal review of the Company's financial management.

 In August 2020, the FASB issued ASU 2020-06, "Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40)".
-This ASU reduces the number of accounting models for convertible debt instruments and convertible preferred stock.
-As well as amend the guidance for the derivatives scope exception for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions.
+This ASU reduces the number of accounting models for convertible debt instruments and convertible preferred stock as well as amends the guidance for the derivatives scope exception for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions.
 In addition, this ASU improves and amends the related EPS guidance.
-This standard is effective for us on July 1, 2022, including interim periods within those fiscal years.
+This standard is effective for us on July 1, 2024, including interim periods within those fiscal years.
 Adoption is either a modified retrospective method or a fully retrospective method of transition.
-The Company is currently assessing the impact the new guidance will have on our consolidated financial statements.
+The Company is currently assessing the impact of the new guidance will have on our consolidated financial statements.